My SEO Journey [Pro Edition]: Scott Bishop from upandsocial.com – B2B Networking & Reviews is the main driver for new business

 ● AgencyAnalytics: PPC keyword tracking, SEO audits, backlink management, social analytics, automatic reporting, numerous third-party analytics connections, custom branded dashboards and mobile applications, and more are all available with AgencyAnalytics, an all-in-one SEO reporting solution.
 I prefer this tool because it has many features to offer, all in one place.

 ● Rank Math SEO: Rank Math is a WordPress SEO plugin that makes it simple for anyone to improve their content using built-in recommendations based on generally recognized best practices.

 ● Yoast: Yoast SEO is a WordPress plugin that helps you optimize your website’s content and keywords to boost its ranking in search engines.

 I also have to add Social Pilot when it comes to productivity.
-Services like Social Pilot and Buffer allow us to schedule social media postings to interact with our online audience at all hours of the day and night.
+Services like Social Pilot and Buffer allow us to schedule Facebook posts and other social media content to interact with our online audience at all hours of the day and night.
 It simplifies and improves the efficiency of social media campaign planning.

 When it comes to putting together a team, Upwork has a lot of good freelancers.
 The website is highly user-friendly, and they assist you in finding the ideal solution for your needs and budget.

 When it comes to connecting with different team members, monitoring shared papers, and coordinating on projects, and Google Drive has been a lifesaver.

 What have been the most influential books, podcasts, or other resources?

 The TED Talks for entrepreneurs have been a lot of fun for me.
 Hearing other people’s stories and how thinking outside the box may lead to cutting-edge innovation is always inspiring.

 I strongly advise everyone who wants to create a business and accumulate wealth to do so.